The American Heritage Dictionary defines the Cold War as thus:

 Cessna T-37 “Tweety Bird” Trainer

-The T-37 Tweety Bird trainer seated instructor and student pilot in a side-by-side configuration.
+The T-37 Tweety Bird trainer seated the instructor and student pilot in a side-by-side configuration.
 I can remember being told to look for the Tweety Birds, fully expecting the little cartoon character to appear.
-The T-37 was later muscled out with armament and designated the A-37 Dragonfly which saw service in Vietnam.
-The Air Force spent a small fortune sound proofing flightline offices due to this aircraft's high pitched engine noise.
-The U.S. Air Force retired its last Tweet in 2009 ending 52 years of service.
+The T-37 was later muscled out with armament and designated the A-37 which saw service in Vietnam.
+This aircraft is still serving as an intermediate trainer with the U.S. Air Force.

 North American F-86L Sabre Jet